Skip to main content

 Liquidation

-Liquidation can occur when a staker’s SSV balance drops below the “threshold balance”. (see Liquidation Collateral) This will trigger the validator’s SSV node to terminate services and stop managing the validator.
+Liquidation can occur when a cluster’s ETH balance drops below the threshold balance; see Liquidations.
+This causes operators to stop managing the cluster’s validators.

 Liquidation Collateral

-Liquidation collateral is a deposit stakers are required to make in SSV tokens to ensure operators are always compensated for their efforts and to keep the network solvent.
+Liquidation collateral is a deposit stakers are required to make in ETH to ensure operators are always compensated for their efforts and to keep the network solvent.

 The collateral amount covers the operator costs for a set number of blocks, known as the “threshold balance”.